DaehwanKimLab/hisat2/MANUAL.markdown

 </td><td>

-Note this option should be used with the followig --exon option.
+Note this option should be used with the following --exon option.
 Provide a list of splice sites (in the HISAT2's own format) as follows (four columns).

    chromosome name `<tab>` zero-offset based genomic position of the flanking base on the left side of an intron `<tab>` zero-offset based genomic position of the flanking base on the right `<tab>` strand